Amid Opioid Prescriber Crackdown, Health Officials Reach Out To Pain Patients

 "I've tried therapies.
 I've tried injections.
 I've tried several different things," says Gail Gray.
 "We didn't just start off taking opiates."

-Gray found a new pharmacy, though it means driving to the next county over.
+Gray found a new pharmacy, though it means driving to the next county.
 She expects it won't be long before she's shopping for help again.

 "We're being punished for people that do abuse drugs," she says.
 "The chronic pain patients are being punished for it."

-Note: An earlier version of this story incorrectly said a crackdown on overprescribing doctors in Appalachia was announced in November.
-The task force was announced in late October.